 - Breadth: Graduates will use their broad education emphasizing computer engineering as the foundation for productive careers in the public or private sectors, graduate education, lifelong learning and engineering in extreme environments.

-- Depth: Graduates will apply their understanding of the fundamental knowledge prerequisite for the practice of and/or advanced study in computer engineering, including its scientific principles, rigorous analysis, and creative design.
+- Depth: Graduates will apply their understanding of the fundamental knowledge prerequisite for the practice of and/or advanced study in computer engineering, including its scientific principles, rigorous analysis and creative design.

-These objectives serve the department, college and university missions by insuring that all graduates of the program have received a high quality, contemporary education that prepares them for a rewarding career in computer engineering.
+These objectives serve the department, college and university missions by ensuring that all graduates of the program have received a high quality, contemporary education that prepares them for a rewarding career in computer engineering.

 Candidates for the B.S. degree are required to take the state of Alaska Fundamentals of Engineering Examination in their general field.

 For more information about the computer engineering program's mission, goals and educational objectives, visit the College of Engineering and Mines accreditation website.

 Minimum Requirements for Computer Engineering B.S.
 Degree: 127 credits

 Learn more about the bachelor’s degree in computer engineering, including an overview of the program, career opportunities and more.